Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Hang out by Lake Zug

-Day 1: Zurich - Rapperswil
+Tag 1: Zürich - Rapperswil

-An excellent spot to relax is the lawn behind OST, the technical college of Rapperswil.
-You can’t miss it when you head toward the lake after leaving the train station.
+A great place to relax is the meadow behind the OST, the University of Applied Sciences in Rapperswil.
+You can't miss it when you walk towards the lake from the train station.

 Hafen RapperswilHafen bei Rapperwil (Foto: Seraina Zellweger)